A Case of Conscience

-My take on this novel is likely to be a bit different than you might be expecting, certainly different than other reviews I have read, and probably different than if the review was written when I first read it nearly forty years ago.
+My take on this book is likely to be a bit different than you might be expecting, certainly different than other reviews I have read, and probably different than if the review was written when I first read it nearly forty years ago.
 I will attempt to delve a bit deeper into what I think Blish was attempting to say, especially considering I disagree with several of his points, at least as far as I have been able to interpret them.

 The story begins in the year 2049 on the planet Lithia, fifty light years distant from Earth.
 It is here that humanity has met its first alien race, and four scientists have been assigned the task of determining Earth's eventual decision concerning the planet.
 Can we develop a meaningful and mutally beneficial association with the lizard-like beings, or would it be best to steer clear of their planet because of perceived dangers or conflicts they might present for us?
 The four humans are the physicist Cleaver, chemist Michelis, geologist Agronski and biologist Ruiz-Sanchez, who also happens to be a Jesuit priest.
 The Society of Jesus branch of the Catholic clergy has always been the most liberal order, dealing with a lot of scientific inquiries many others might consider outside the realm of religious thought.
 They have even developed proposals on the possibility of alien life and the way humanity should approach such creatures if they are ever encountered.
 Ruiz-Sanchez is the most open to developing a rapport with the Lithians, and has become quite proficient in their language.
 The other three, most especially Cleaver, only view the planet and its inhabitants for any possible benefit to humanity, either in the form of natural resources or from the Lithians' unique technologies.